Acceptable Use Policy

 As Cabrini is a changing environment, and since computer technologies and network access may be subject to change at any time, the University must reserve the right to update or revise this Acceptable Use Policy or implement additional policies in the future.

 The Human Resources Office will inform users of policy changes, however the user shares the responsibility of staying informed about Cabrini policies regarding the use of computer and network resources and complying with all applicable policies.

 Communications Systems User Policy

 The Cabrini University department of Information Technology & Resources is pleased to offer its users access to a variety of electronic communications systems.

-Our goal in providing this access to College users is to promote excellence in higher education by facilitating resource sharing, innovation, and communication in support of Cabrini’s mission and values.
+Our goal in providing this access to University users is to promote excellence in higher education by facilitating resource sharing, innovation, and communication in support of Cabrini’s mission and values.

 The use of Cabrini electronic communications systems is a privilege, not a right.